-Recipients of an advance notice filing who have concerns about the project are encouraged to contact the applicant during the 30-day period.
-The purpose of the advance notice is to provide the opportunity for the applicant to resolve such concerns before the application is filed with the Commission.
+Recipients of an advance submission who have concerns about the project are encouraged to contact the applicant during the 30-day period.
+The purpose of the advance submission is to provide an opportunity for the applicant to resolve such concerns before the application is filed with the Commission.

 Filing an Application.
-Applications are filed with the Commission using the most current version of the Section 246 application form in ePUC or on paper.
+Applications are filed with the Commission using the most current version of the Section 246 application form in ePUC.
+Please see Commission Rule 2.204.